 While the Council has a 1/7th shareholding in Ubico Ltd, and a place on the Board of Ubico Ltd, the Council is not deemed to have significant influence over the company.
-The separate operating practices, management structure and majority-voting on the Ubico Ltd. board do not constitute any means of joint-control over the company.
-The Council's interest is therefore classed as an investment in Ubico Ltd.
+The separate operating practices, management structure and majority-voting on the Ubico board do not constitute any means of joint-control over the company.
+The Council's interest is therefore classed as an investment in Ubico.

-At 31st March 2019, Ubico Ltd owed the Council £484,115 and the Council owed Ubico Ltd (creditors and receipts in advance) £201,516.
+In 17/18 the Council paid Ubico Ltd £5,351,846 for services provided.
+At 31st March 2018, Ubico Ltd owed the Council £426,265 and the Council owed Ubico Ltd (creditors and receipts in advance) £221,395.